 1 Criteria include: (1) the difference in frequency of exceedance between NAA and the alternative was greater than 5%, and (2) the difference in average daily exceedance between NAA and the alternative was greater than 0.5°F.

-2 Index values for each life stage are located in Appendix 11B, Fisheries Impact Assessment Methods, Table 11.##.
+2 Index values for each life stage are located in Appendix 11B, Table 11B-2.

-3 Full results presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X
+3 Full results presented in Appendix 11D, Table 11D-48 through Table 11D-78.

+Because SALMOD provides temperature- and flow-related outputs, SALMOD results are summarized separately in the section labeled SALMOD below.

+Overall, effects of Alternatives 1, 2, and 3 on water temperature-related effects to fall-/late fall-run Chinook salmon in the Sacramento River are expected to be biologically inconsequential due to the low frequency and small magnitude of differences between each alternative and the NAA.

+Flow-Related Physical Habitat Conditions

 Redd Scour Entombment

 Loss of redds to scouring and entombment occurs when flows are high enough to mobilize sediments, destroying redds and their incubating eggs and alevins, or entombing the redds when sediments are redeposited.
-A flow of 40,000 cfs was selected as the scour flow threshold for the Sacramento River based on estimates in the literature (Table 11N-10).
+A flow of 40,000 cfs was selected as the scour flow threshold for the Sacramento River based on estimates in the literature (Appendix 11N, Table 11N-10).

 The probability of redd scour and entombment was estimated for fall-run and late fall–run by computing the percentage of days with flows exceeding 40,000 cfs in the USRDOM 82-year daily flow record (29,952 days in total) at four locations between Keswick Dam and the RBDD during the months of fall-run and late fall–run spawning and incubation.
-The results for all alternatives (NAA and Alternatives 1, 2, and 3) show that the probability of scour and entombment is consistently low for both runs, although somewhat higher for late fall–run than for fall-run (Table 11N-22 through Table 11N-25).
+The results for the NAA and Alternatives 1, 2, and 3 show that the probability of scour and entombment is consistently low for both runs, although somewhat higher for late fall–run than for fall-run (Table 11N-22 through Table 11N-25).
 The probabilities for both runs are higher than for winter-run and spring-run.
-Alternatives 1, 2, and 3 have very little effect on the frequency of scouring and entombment flows and almost all differences result from a reduction in the probability of such flows.
-The results indicate that Alternatives 1, 2, and 3 would have little effect on redd scour and entombment for fall-run and late fall–run in the Sacramento River.
+Alternatives 1, 2, and 3 have no adverse effect on the frequency of scouring and entombment flows and almost all differences result from a reduction in the probability of such flows.
+The results indicate that Alternatives 1, 2, and 3 would have no adverse effect on redd scour and entombment for fall-run and late fall–run in the Sacramento River.

 Redd Dewatering

 Fall-run.
-The percentage of redds in the Sacramento River lost to dewatering was estimated using tables in USFWS (2006) that relate spawning and dewatering flows to percent reductions in species-specific spawning habitat WUA (see Appendix 11-N).
+The percentage of redds in the Sacramento River lost to dewatering was estimated using tables in USFWS (2006) that relate spawning and dewatering flows to percent reductions in species-specific spawning habitat WUA (Appendix 11N).
 USRDOM flow data, which has a daily time-step, are available for three locations in this river section: Keswick Dam (RM 302), the Sacramento River at Clear Creek (RM 289), and the Sacramento River at Battle Creek (RM 271).
-A single relationship for flows was developed for the entire river section, but the flows used to estimate redd dewatering in the current analysis were those that best matched the longitudinal distribution of the redds of the different salmon runs in the river as estimated from aerial redd surveys conducted by CDFW from 2003 through 2019.
-Spawning of fall-run occurs primarily between Highway 44 and Jelly’s Ferry (Table 11-1), so Sacramento River at Battle Creek flows were used to analyze fall-run redd dewatering.
+USFWS (2006 ) developed a single relationship between flows and redd dewatering for the entire river section, but the flows used to estimate redd dewatering in the current analysis were those that best matched the longitudinal distribution of the redds of the different salmon runs in the river as estimated from aerial redd surveys conducted by CDFW from 2003 through 2019.Spawning of fall-run occurs primarily between Highway 44 and Jelly’s Ferry (Table 11N-1), so Sacramento River at Battle Creek flows were used to analyze fall-run redd dewatering.